 At Menar & Menar, Attorneys at Law, we can assist you in seeking or contesting alimony.
 No set formula exists for the calculation of this support.
 However we have valuable experience in representing clients on both sides of the issue; we are well-versed in New Jersey law on the matter as well as the factors family court judges evaluate to determine whether alimony should be awarded and, if so, its amount and duration.
 Our skilled attorney can fully prepare your case to put you in a legal position that will give you the best chance of a favorable result.

-Work with a proven trial lawyer regarding your alimony case.
+Work with a proven trial lawyer regarding your alimony case in Monmouth and Middlesex County.
 Contact Menar & Menar, Attorneys at Law to request a case review at (732) 217-7931.
 Nosotros hablamos español.

 When setting alimony payments, the court will consider numerous factors.